Frequently Asked Questions

 – Quality Assurance Agency

 Music students are often able to demonstrate skills and attributes that help them to stand out from the crowd when job-hunting.
 For instance, self-discipline (think about the hours and hours of practice), performing under pressing (overcoming nerves to perform well on stage and at auditions), technical skills (from using technology to create and record music), teamwork (working in orchestras or ensembles) and commercial awareness (managing income from performing or teaching).
-It’s also a very creative subject and music students can make an impact in the competitive job seekers market by presenting themselves as creative learners with the ability to meet and overcome problems and challenges.

 When I graduate, will my only options be performer or teacher?